yohanesgultom/machine-learning-assignment/README.md

 python id3.py car.data car.test
 ```

-Result will be the attributes and predictions at the end of each lines
+Result will be the attributes and predictions at the end of each lines:
 ```
 {....}
 {'LugBoot': 'big', 'Maint': 'low', 'Persons': '4', 'Safety': 'med', 'Doors': '5more', 'Buying': 'low'} Quality: acc (False)